-The Ph.D. in Molecular Pathogenesis program is based on defined training outcomes.
+The Ph.D. program is based on defined training outcomes.
 Degree requirements are in agreement with NDSU Graduate School requirements.
 The student and major adviser will prepare a plan of study by the end of the first year in residence.
-The Graduate School requires the plan of study for the Ph.D. degree to include no less than 90 semester graduate credits.
-Of these 18 credits are in required courses, and the remainder can be tailored to the student's needs.
+The Graduate School requires the plan of study for the Ph.D. degree to include no less than 90 semester graduate credits (60 credits for students matriculating with a master's degree).
 An overall GPA of 3.0 or higher must be maintained.
-Please refer to the department website for more information on course requirements for this program.
+Please refer to the department website for more information on requirements for this program.

 Final Exam: The final examination will be an oral defense of the student's research results.
 The students research advisory committee will administer the exam after a public presentation of the work.

 Samat Amat, Ph.D.

 Research Interests: Leveraging livestock microbiomes to improve nutrition and animal health, and reduce antimicrobial resistance.

 University of Saskatchewan, 2012

 Research Interests: Soil and plant microbiome, agricultural intensification, climate change

 Danielle Condry, Ph.D.